Does Gut Health Affect Mood Disorders?

 45% of those with a mood disorder will face severe impairment

-Given the prevalance of mood disorders in the United States, researchers are continuing to explore the gut microbiota in patients with mood disorders.
+Given the prevalence of mood disorders in the United States, researchers are continuing to explore the gut microbiota in patients with mood disorders.

 The Gut Brain Connection